jdrucker1/MesoDB/README.md

 ### Create/Update Local Database

-Before the user creates the database, there are a few parameters that they can use to choose which data to query.
+Before the user adds data to the database, there are a few parameters that they can use to choose which data to query.
 If the user does not change the default paramters, the last three hours of data from the entire United States will be added to the database.
 There are the parameters: